- Host Configuration

 - Dynamic Driver Development

-This bidirectional bridge enables PolySync message to be transcribed to ROS topics, and ROS topics to be transcribed to PolySync messages at runtime.
-PolySync provides a toolchain to build and run a ROS bridge node, which acts as a bridge between the PolySync bus and the ROS bus.
+This bidirectional bridge enables PolySync Core message to be transcribed to ROS topics, and ROS topics to be transcribed to PolySync Core messages at runtime.
+PolySync Core provides a toolchain to build and run a ROS bridge node, which acts as a bridge between the PolySync Core bus and the ROS bus.

 This bridge enables synchronized sensor data from PolySync Core to flow into existing ROS applications.
 Allowing you to take advantage of PolySync Core’s massive suite of supported sensors, providing submillisecond timing fidelity and no data-loss, while using existing ROS applications and software APIs to create autonomous vehicle algorithms.